freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

         - some search connectors
     - all alerts updated by hand.
 Will get an email from us if we have any issues

  - Test that length of the search isn't limited (length of what?
 The query or the number of results?)
  - Ensure that the rabbit-mq, celery and solr will start up at reboot
  - check speed, ram, CPUs
  - Does Piwik still work?
  - Do the dumps get served?
 Do they get cached?
 Do they work properly when there's no data behind the dump?
  - verify that the correct courts are/aren't in use
+ - fix issue with encodings...somehow.